Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 Solar power has gained popularity among house owners.

-Electricity is likely to continue increasing every day because customers want to reduce their monthly statements.
+Electricity will likely continue increasing daily because customers want to reduce their monthly statements.

 Consumers are also becoming more aware of their need for green power.

-Most families want to cut down on the use of conventional sources of energy, either due to environmental considerations, in case of a power outage, or simply because they want more control over the energy they consume.
+Most families want to reduce their use of conventional energy sources for environmental reasons, in case of a power outage, or simply because they want more control over their energy consumption.

 It is more than a cost-cutting measure; it is independence.
 Imagine not worrying every time there is a blackout or some sudden price increase on electricity.